Will our PII cover a LeO compensation award of £50,000?

 Where appropriate, it is important that both these processes are undertaken in parallel to ensure a speedy resolution.

-Paragraph 7.6 of our practice note on handling complaints outlines the potential professional indemnity insurance implications of saying sorry while handling a complaint.
+Paragraph 6.6 of our practice note on handling complaints outlines the potential PII implications of saying sorry while handling a complaint.

 While every effort has been made to ensure the accuracy of the information in this article, it does not constitute legal advice and cannot be relied upon as such.
 The Law Society does not accept any responsibility for liabilities arising as a result of reliance upon the information given.